hemingchen/CarND-Capstone-Traffic-Light-Detection/README.md

 git clone https://github.com/tensorflow/models.git
 ```

+As tensorflow==1.3 is required by Udacity, the Object Detection API also needs to be downgraded in order to be compatible.
+Follow [this link](https://discussions.udacity.com/t/tl-detector-error-with-tensorflow-1-3/496721) for more details.

-If by any chance tensorflow reports [this error](https://stackoverflow.com/questions/49890823/typeerror-pred-must-be-a-tensor-or-a-python-bool-or-1-or-0-found-instead), either use the solution on stackoverflow or simply checkout an earlier version of the library, which worked for me:
+Checking out an earlier version from git worked for me:
 ```
 # From C:\tensorflow\models
-git checkout ad7755c
+git checkout edcd29f
 ```

 #### 3.2 Update environment variable